-Subsequent to the termination of the share award scheme of Chong Hing Bank Limited with effect from 22 October 2021, Chong Hing Bank Limited operates an equity-settled share-based compensation scheme which is a share option scheme.
+Chong Hing Bank Limited operates an equity-settled share-based compensation scheme which is a share option scheme.
 The share option scheme was adopted on 9 May 2012 for the purpose of rewarding and motivating directors and employees of Chong Hing Bank Limited and its subsidiaries.

-During the year, no share options have been granted to the directors of the Company under the share option scheme of Chong Hing Bank Limited.
+During the year ended 31 December 2023, no share options have been granted to the directors of the Company under the share option scheme of Chong Hing Bank Limited.

-Save as disclosed above, at no time during the year ended 31 December 2022 was the Company or any of its fellow subsidiaries or its holding companies a party to any arrangement to enable the directors of the Company to acquire benefits by means of acquisition of the shares in, or debentures of, the Company or any other body corporate.
+Save as disclosed above, at no time during the year ended 31 December 2023 was the Company or any of its fellow subsidiaries or its holding companies a party to any arrangement to enable the directors of the Company to acquire benefits by means of acquisition of the shares in, or debentures of, the Company or any other body corporate.